harvind-here/TerrainEye/README.md

 # TerrainEye:

-Deep learning terrain classifier model
+A Terrain classifier model achieved using Transfer learning of a pre-trained EfficientNetB7 model.
 This repo contains the trained models, codes, files and datasets of terrain images using which the specific outcome is achieved.

 # Desired Outcomes: